 Larissa has a Bachelor of Education (Primary).
 She has a strength in literacy and Digital Technologies.
 She also completed her postgraduate studies at The Mind Lab.
 Larissa focuses on students’ well-being and social outcomes, as well as academic achievements.
 Larissa looks for ways to strengthen student leadership by managing the Peer Mediation programme and organising the Eco Warriors teams.

-Areas of leadership: Art
+Areas of leadership: Art, BOT Staff Representative

 Jo is an experienced teacher who has worked in many levels.
 She is currently a team leader as well as a classroom teacher in the Year 1 and 2 area.
 Jo is passionate about children’s learning and strives to help them experience success while also having fun.
 Jo is the teacher in charge of Art.
 She plans the annual Freemans Bay School art exhibition which takes place in Term 3.
 Jo is also the staff representative on the Board of Trustees.

 Rebecca is the New Entrant teacher and Team Leader in Whānau Rau.
 She works with local Early Childhood centres on transition to school programmes and runs preschool visits at Freemans Bay.